 What’s a Chicken Coop Kit?

-A chicken coop kit contains most of or all the parts you need to build a coop for your chickens.
+If you’ve been hitting some of the books I’ve reviewed here, you’ll know a chicken coop kit contains most of or all the parts you need to build a coop for your chickens.

 Some products come with everything you need, while others lack certain components and features such as roof shingles.